Life at Barry

 Taking a bio-psycho-social-spiritual approach to health, Health Center staff members work to ensure that you are quickly assisted should you sustain an injury or become ill.
 Equally important, staff members work to promote an optimal level of wellness for students.

-If you have a documented physical, psychological, visual, speech, hearing, and learning disability, Barry's Office of Disability Services will provide you with information, advocacy, and academic accommodations.
+If you have a documented physical, psychological, visual, speech, hearing, and learning disability, Barry's Office of Accessibility Services will provide you with information, advocacy, and academic accommodations.
 The Office strives to provide a holistic educational experience, which prepares each student to be united and equal with the non-disabled population.

 Career and Counseling Center